 Careful comparison between what Bennet said in 1817 in Lyson's "Magna Britannia" and his probable source, the antiquarian Hayman Rooke, makes it obvious that Bennet's statement about the road passing "close by Hopton" is not referring to it passing to the west of Hopton in a straight line continuation from Longcliffe, but can only have referred to the landscaping work carried out by Philip Eyre Gell in 1792 south of Ryder Point (north east of Hopton) in connection with the construction of his new road (part of the "Via Gellia") from Hopton to Ible.
 Near Ryder Point this Hopton to Ible road crosses Brassington Lane and Gell's workmen must have "opened a part of it" in this area.
 No road existed from Hopton to Ible prior to this and none is shown on the 1684 map of Hopton, but the crucial lack of clarity in Bennet's statement led many others to interpret the term passing "close by Hopton" as meaning west of the village.
-The effect of this confusing statement, widely published, was to destroy rational assessment of the course of the Street for years afterwards.
+The effect of this confusing statement, widely published and continually repeated, was to destroy any rational assessment of the course of the Street for years afterwards.

 At the opposite end of the scale, various researchers have offered routes of an overly tortuous nature that attempted to take in every Roman settlement north of Derby (e.g. Smithard, 1910).
 Whilst some of these ideas have initially appeared attractive and plausible, none of them have ever held up under any kind of detailed scrutiny.
-This is because they invariably fail to produce any real evidence.

 We felt that the reason why no one had found The Street beyond its last known point at Longcliffe was because it ran into Wirksworth along Manystones Lane and Brassington Lane.
-The idea of a turn into Wirksworth was not entirely new and had already been put forward by Cockerton in 1937, but he did no fieldwork and could find no supporting documentary or map evidence, so his view was dismissed.
+The idea of a slight turn to Wirksworth was not entirely new and had already been put forward by Cockerton in 1937, but he did no fieldwork and could find no supporting documentary or map evidence at the time.

-In order to prove or disprove this theory, we embarked on a complete reappraisal of The Street in terms of existing knowledge and whatever new documentary or field evidence we could find.
+In order to prove or disprove this theory, the Society embarked on a complete reappraisal of The Street in terms of existing knowledge and whatever new documentary or field evidence could be identified.
 In the end, this proved to be a larger than expected task, especially when it was decided to specifically seek to review all the available original source material.
-It was worth the extra effort though, as our understanding of this enigmatic road expanded enormously and we began to be able to unravel the mistakes of previous workers.
-We were also very fortunate to discover two valuable pieces of documentary evidence which swung the argument firmly towards a definite conclusion.
-During the course of the work, it also became apparent that some disagreements still existed over the exact course of The Street between Buxton and Longcliffe - a part of the route that we hoped was done and dusted.
-We have also reviewed these disputes and have attempted to settle them.
+It was worth the extra effort though, as the understanding of this enigmatic road expanded enormously and it became possible to unravel the mistakes of previous workers.
+The Society was fortunate to discover several valuable pieces of documentary evidence which swung the argument firmly towards a definite conclusion.
+During the course of the work, it also became apparent that some disagreements still existed over the exact course of The Street between Buxton and Longcliffe - a part of the route that had been considered as done and dusted.
+The Society has also reviewed these disputes and have attempted to settle them.

-We conclude in this report that The Street is correctly the Roman road between Buxton and Wirksworth.
+The Society concludes in this report that The Street is the Roman road between Buxton and Wirksworth.